 I proofread for my friend for many years in an unofficial capacity.
 I really enjoyed what I was doing and decided that I wanted to be a copyeditor.
 I was fortunate to have my friend to fall back on.
 He allowed me to look over some of his work that I had beta read years earlier, and I gained practical experience in this manner.

 In 2014, I decided to take the certificate program, Professional Sequence in Editing, offered by UC Berkeley Extension.
-I also began working with Wyrding Ways Press in July of 2014, and still offers my services there.
+I completed the sequence in 2016 with an A and received my certificate.
+While I was working on completing my certificate program, I began working with Wyrding Ways Press in July of 2014 and still offer my services there.

 Through UC Berkeley Extension, I was introduced to Lorna Partington Walsh, founder of the Embark Editorial Agency, an agency that allows new copyeditors to gain experience by working pro bono.
 The agency has helped broaden my copyediting horizons.
 With them, I’ve gained experience editing nonfiction, blog posts, and short stories for a literary magazine.
 Working closely with a team of editors has allowed me to ask questions that I wouldn’t normally be able to ask.

 I love working closely with my authors, it allows me to ask detailed questions that help me do a better job copyediting.
-Copyediting is always about the author and retaining their voice, so the more one-on-one time I can get with the author, the more I can understand their writing style and can help preserve their voice when making decisions about style and word choices.
+Copyediting is always about the author and retaining their voice, so the more one-on-one time I can get with the author, the more I can understand their writing style when making decisions about style and word choices.